-Additional projects include: Michelson’s Desire|Divinity Project (Director Ethan Heard; Choreographer: Emma Jaster) developed with Heartbeat Opera, and supported by the Lower Manhattan Cultural Council; improvised site-specific pieces with Crowded Outlet, Alchemical Theatre, Harpa Opera Center in Reykjavik, Iceland.
-Current projects include: Film installation of Michelson’s “Sappho Fragments” with filmmaker Paul Lieber; and a collaboration with Butoh master Diego Piñon, produced by Shakina Nayfack.
-Upcoming residency at the Art Monastery in VT.
+Additional projects include: Michelson’s Desire|Divinity Project (Director Ethan Heard; Choreographer: Emma Jaster) developed with Heartbeat Opera, winner of the Salzman Award for Music-Theatre, and supported by the Lower Manhattan Cultural Council; improvised site-specific pieces with Women Between Arts, Crowded Outlet, Alchemical Theatre, Harpa Opera Center in Reykjavik, Iceland.

 Constellation Chor’s internationally and vocally diverse array of talent hails from Greece, Portugal, Hungary, Austria, Korea, and the US, and has been seen on stages from New York to Dubai and BAM to Broadway.
 Chor members include Marisa Michelson, Chad Goodridge, Nikko Benson, Jen Anaya, Tamrin Goldberg, Shawn Shafner, Kalliope Siamidou, Luisa Muhr, Sarah Beth Pfeifer and Heathcliff Saunders.
 Orbiting members include Chaesong Kim, Raphael Sacks, and Chanan Ben Simon.